nehaljwani/team.exiv2.org/book/IMaEA.md

 Most of the programs are about 100 lines of C++ and do simple tasks to demonstrate how to use the library API.
 Three of the programs are substantial.
 They are: _**exiv2**_, _**geotag**_ and _**exiv2json**_

-The Exiv2 command-line program _**exiv2**_ is a substantial utility that enables users to manipulate metadata in images using most of the features of the library.
+The Exiv2 command-line program _**exiv2**_ enables users to manipulate metadata in images using most of the features of the library.
 Being a general utility, it has about 4000 lines of code.
 The length of the program proves the point that it is full featured, however the quantity of code rather obscures the use of the library APIs.

 Exiv2 has always resisted the temptation of provide a GUI version of the program as that would involve considerable cross-platform development and user interface skills.
 As Andreas Huggel summarised: _Exiv2 does depth, not breadth_.
 Providing a GUI would lead the project away from metadata into the world of the _User Experience_.